-Bridget of Sweden had a profound influence on the affairs of Europe.
+Bridget had a profound influence on the affairs of Europe.
 Married at thirteen, she had eight children.
 After her husband died, she became a nun and founded the Bridgettine Order.
 She spent much of her life on pilgrimage in Italy, trying to persuade the Pope to return from Avignon in France to Rome.
 She also made a pilgrimage with her daughter and son to the Holy Land.
 She was named co-patroness of Europe by Pope John Paul II in 1999.

 Patrick Duffy tells her story.

 Born in 1303 to parents who were close to the royal family, Bridget’s mother died when she was very young and she was brought up by an aunt.
 As a seven-year-old girl she had a vision where the Virgin Mary put a crown on her head.
 When she was ten years old, she saw the crucified Christ in a vision, for the first time.
 From these early days, Bridget became devoted to God’s service with the Passion of Christ at the centre of her devotion.